zuplo/docs/docs/developer-portal/adding-pages.md

 }
 ```

-By default, a custom-page will display on all versions of your API unless the `versions` field is specified.
+By default, a custom page will display on all versions of your API unless the `versions` field is specified.

 ## Congratulations, you have added a custom page!